Professor Poopsnagle's Steam Zeppelin: Part 6: The Last Mineral

 Undaunted, the doctor and children go to the Opera House, where they are successful in discovering that the final mineral is water.
 Back at the doctor's laboratory, they are working on the Mega Steam problem when Sator contacts them on Matt's communicator.
 He tells the doctor that unless he gets the notes back by the next morning, they will never see Peter or his grandfather again.
 Garcia concedes victory to Sator, but after the communication, he is successful in developing a small amount of Mega Steam.
 It is with this amount of Mega Steam in the Poopmobile that they are able to pull the side wall of Sator's computer room out and save Peter and Professor Poopsnagle from the jaws of Baby Julius, Sator's fiendish caged pet.
-Having dismissed Dingle, who angrily walked out of the castle after an earlier altercation with Sator and Murk, Sator is then left unprotected – and therefore unable to contact Dingle for help – as he himself meets a sticky end at Baby Julius' jaws, just as the others escape with their precious cargo (although Murk's fate is left unrevealed).
-The secret of Mega Steam is intact for the Geneva Convention to be used in the cause of a pollution-free world.
+After having dismissed Dingle, who was last seen angrily walking out of the castle after his earlier altercation with Sator and Murk, Sator arrives on the scene just as the professor, doctor and children escape with their precious cargo, and is forced to watch in disbelief, completely powerless to stop them as they depart in the zeppelin.
+Sator then notices that he has Murk's radio handset, but that Murk himself is missing - and that Baby Julius is no longer in his cage.
+Suddenly realising that he is alone, unprotected, and cornered, Sator makes a desperate attempt to contact Dingle for help on the radio, only to get static in reply, followed by the radio going to a dead signal – just as he himself meets a sticky end at Baby Julius' jaws (it is not conclusively shown whether Dingle, fed up with his constant poor treatment at Sator's hands, simply deliberately ignored Sator's final plea for help and then intentionally cut off the radio signal, or if Dingle had simply moved out of range by then after he walked out).
+Murk's fate is left unrevealed; it is assumed he fled when he realised that Sator's situation was hopeless.
+Regardless, the secret of Mega Steam is intact for the Geneva Convention to be used in the cause of a pollution-free world.
 The Poopmobile is now free to fly on to other adventures.